sabbir-rupom/akaash-rest-api/README.md

 All necessary routing is done in `app/route/route.php` and pointed to `app/api/Controller.php`

-The *Controller* class receive the request method and fetch called api Class written inside the `app/api/` directory.
+The *Controller* class receive the request method and search corresponding api Class inside the `app/api/` directory.

 The called api path is camelized [*The 1st letter of the string and letter/s next to underscore `_` / Hypen `-` is camelized and underscore / hypen is removed*] before searching the *API Class*

 The database query related functions been defined inside the `app/model` directory.
-All the DB Table model must be extended with *Base Model Class*
+All the DB Table model has to be extended with *Base Model Class* to inherit some basic query builder functions.

-The *Config* Class in `app/config` directory handles most of the major server configurations
+The *Config* Class in `app/config` directory handles most of the major server configurations.

-For MySQL Database connectivity `PDO Driver` is used
+For MySQL Database connectivity `PDO Driver` is used.
+If you are not familiar with PDO, please visit and learn the basics [ PDO Tutorial ](https://phpdelusions.net/pdo)

 The *helper* classes are defined in `app/common` directory.
-Available helper classes are
+Available helper classes are:
 * ArrayUtil : Custom class for various array manipulations
 * DateUtil : Custom class for various date/time manipulations
 * Utils : Custom utility class for frequently used helper functions

 Application system classes are initialized in `app/system` directory.
 These classes are:
+* ApiException : API Exception class extends the default PHP *Exception Class* for common & user-defined exception messages for REST-APi
+* FileCacheClient : File cache class extending PhpFileCache library package [source link](https://github.com/Wruczek/PHP-File-Cache)
 * JwtToken : Implementing JWT token features from extending JWT library package [source link](https://jwt.io/)
-* FileCacheClient : File cache class extending PhpFileCache library package [source link](https://github.com/Wruczek/PHP-File-Cache)
 * MemcachedServer : Memcache implementation class
-* Security : Security class
+* Security : Security class consists of some common sanitization function for input handling from xss-attack

 Server constant class definitions in `app/const` directory

 ### Why use this?

 REST or RESTful APIs used in distributed client/server interaction, like mobile application to server communication.
 If the REST structure in server is light and robust, it can generate response fast and authentic client can retrieve the desired data quickly and process accordingly.
-And user always love to use server dependant application which can show data without much waiting.
+And user always love to use those server dependant application which can show respective data without delay.
 I have tried my best to implement as much essential feature as possible without making the overall structure *complex* to understand.

 And this template is for those developers, who loves PHP.
 And a microframework is always faster than normal MVC framework like laravel, codeigniter etc.